fudab/COVID-19-ATC/README.md

 # COVID-19-ATC

+## About

-ATC stands for all things considered.
-Every piece of unofficial knowledge you want to know about COVID-19 is here.
+> ATC stands for all things considered.
+Provide you with all sorts of knowledge about COVID-19.

+## Projects

+### Correlation between infection rate and rule of law